JeronimoHoulin/Securitize_NAV/readme.md

 ### Purpose

-The script analyzes VBILL token mints and burns to:
+The script analyses VBILL mints and burns to:

 - Track daily interest payments (from `bulkIssuance` function calls)
 - Separate interest-generating mints from other supply increases
 - Calculate daily yield percentages based on interest payments